Shinny: History and name origin

 A game with similarities to shinny, but played on dirt, not ice, is widely reported in memoirs and ethnographic literature among Native American tribes throughout North America and may be its origin – for example, Thomas Jefferson Mayfield's memoir of his adopted boyhood among the Indians of Kings River, California (Indian Summer, Berkeley, Heyday, 1993).
 Sports historian Margaret Ann Hall describes this indigenous game as using curved sticks to hit a small ball, made of wood or stuffed deerskin, across a field of dirt or ice and between a pair of posts at either end of the field.
 According to Hall, the game was mainly a women's sport while lacrosse was mainly played by men.
 Shinny, generally believed to be a precursor to ice hockey, was informal enough in its formative years that the pucks and sticks were often makeshift.
 During the Great Depression, for example, northern boys used tree branches or broomhandles as sticks, a tin can, a piece of wood, and even a frozen road apple (horse dropping) as a puck.
 Any object about the right size might serve as a puck.

-The name is derived from the Scottish game shinty and indeed shinny was a common name for one of shinty's many regional variations in Scotland.
+The name is derived from the Scottish game shinty and shinny was a common name for one of shinty's many regional variations in Scotland.
 Shinny, a primarily Canadian term, is usually called "pick-up hockey" or "pond hockey" in the United States.

 A myth perpetuates in Canada that the name is derived from children tying Eaton's catalogues around their legs (especially goalies) as a makeshift type of shinguard.